-The KubernetesIngressServerProxy role sets up a proxy that provides the entry point for one or more instances of the Kubernetes Ingress server.
-The proxy runs on every node of a Kubernetes cluster instance, including the head node.
+The proxy provides the entry point for one or more instances of the Kubernetes Ingress server, and runs on every node of a Kubernetes cluster instance, including the head node.
 If multiple Kubernetes master nodes are present, then the role enables HA for the Kubernetes master components (section 4.1).

 Before BCM 10.24.11, the Kubernetes Ingress Server bundled NGINX Ingress server as an option, and used non-standard HTTPS ports.
-The defaults have always been 30080 for HTTP, and 30443 for HTTPS as NodePort services (https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).
-These ports are customizable, but a limitation of NodePort services is that they are only allowed to use the port range 30000-32767.
+The defaults have always been 30080 for HTTP, and 30443 for HTTPS as NodePort services (https://kubernetes.io/docs/concepts/services-networking/ service/#type-nodeport).
+These ports are customizable, but a limitation of NodePort services is that they may only use the port range 30000-32767.

-Starting with BCM 10.24.11, during the cm-kubernetes-setup session, there is a screen which asks if the Ingress Server should be available on the default HTTPS port 443 (figure 4.4).
+Starting with BCM 10.24.11, during the cm-kubernetes-setup session to install Kubernetes, there is a screen which asks if the Ingress Server should be available on the default HTTPS port 443 (figure 4.6).

 It is recommended to respond with yes, because nowadays services running inside Kubernetes are commonly run on the default HTTPS port.
-This then results in user redirects from the non-standard port (e.g., 30443) to port 443.
+This in turn results in user redirects from the non-standard port (for example, 30443) to port 443.
 Using the default port is also more in line with how Ingress is offered by cloud-based solutions that provide Kubernetes.

-Figure 4.5: Wizard question
+Figure 4.6: Wizard question

-The KubernetesIngressServerProxy role ensures that local port 443 on all the concerned nodes load-balances over all control-plane node Kubernetes Ingress Servers.
+Setting 443 for the proxy ensures that local port 443 on all the concerned nodes carries out loadbalancing over all the control-plane node Kubernetes Ingress Servers.
 It also ensures that the port is opened in the firewall.